rs-pro/rocket_cms/README.md

 gem 'rails_admin_mongoid_localize_field'
 ```

+### Capistrano generator

+    rails g rocket_cms:capify data/home unicorn_port domain_name

+designed to be used together with our ansible app setup script.

 ### Documentation

-It's basically Mongoid + Rails Admin + some of our common models and controllers, capistrano config, etc.
+It's basically Rails Admin + some of our common models and controllers, capistrano config, etc.

 See their documentation for more info